diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 Restructuring a synchronized block to allow open calls can sometimes have undesirable consequences, since it takes an operation that was atomic and makes it not atomic.
 In many cases, the loss of atomicity is perfectly acceptable; there's no reason that updating a taxi's location and notifying the dispatcher that it is ready for a new destination need be an atomic operation.
 In other cases, the loss of atomicity is noticeable but the semantic changes are still acceptable.
 In the deadlock-prone version, getImage produces a complete snapshot of the fleet locations at that instant; in the refactored version, it fetches the location of each taxi at slightly different times.

 In some cases, however, the loss of atomicity is a problem, and here you will have to use another technique to achieve atomicity.
     * One such technique is to structure a concurrent object so that only one thread can execute the code path following the open call.
     For example, when shutting down a service, you may want to wait for in-progress operations to complete and then release resources used by the service.
 Holding the service lock while waiting for operations to complete is inherently deadlock-prone, but releasing the service lock before the service is shut down may let other threads start new operations.
 The solution is to hold the lock long enough to update the service state to "shutting down" so that other threads wanting to start new operations including shutting down the service see that the service is unavailable, and do not try.
 You can then wait for shutdown to complete, knowing that only the shutdown thread has access to the service state after the open call completes. `Thus, rather than using locking to keep the other threads out of a critical section of code, this technique relies on constructing protocols so that other threads don't try to get in`.

 3. Resource Deadlocks
     1. Acquire two bounded resources in inconsistent order
     2. Another form of resource-based deadlock is thread-starvation deadlock
-    We saw an example of this hazard in Section 8.1.1, where a task that submits a task and waits for its result executes in a single-threaded Executor.
-In that case, the first task will wait forever, permanently stalling that task and all others waiting to execute in that Executor.
-Tasks that wait for the results of other tasks are the primary source of thread-starvation deadlock; bounded pools and interdependent tasks do not mix well.

 ### 10.2 Avoiding and Diagnosing Deadlocks
 1. In programs that use fine-grained locking, audit your code for deadlock freedom using a two-part strategy:
     1. first, identify where multiple locks could be acquired (try to make this a small set), and then perform a global analysis of all such instances to `ensure that lock ordering is consistent` across your entire program.
     2. Using open calls wherever possible simplifies this analysis substantially.
 With no non-open calls, finding instances where multiple locks are acquired is fairly easy, either by code review or by automated bytecode or source code analysis.

-2. Another technique for detecting and recovering from deadlocks is to use the timed tryLock feature of the explicit Lock classes (see Chapter 13) instead of intrinsic locking.
+2. Another technique for detecting and recovering from deadlocks is to use `the timed tryLock feature of the explicit Lock classes` (see Chapter 13) instead of intrinsic locking.
 Where intrinsic locks wait forever if they cannot acquire the lock, explicit locks let you specify a timeout after which tryLock returns failure.
 By using a timeout that is much longer than you expect acquiring the lock to take, you can regain control when something unexpected happens.
 (Listing 13.3 on page 280 shows an alternative implementation of transferMoney using the polled tryLock with retries for probabilistic deadlock avoidance.)
 Using timed lock acquisition to acquire multiple locks can be effective against deadlock even when timed locking is not used consistently throughout the program.
 If a lock acquisition times out, you can release the locks, back off and wait for a while, and try again, possibly clearing the deadlock condition and allowing the program to recover.
 (This technique works only when the two locks are acquired together; if multiple locks are acquired due to the nesting of method calls, you cannot just release the outer lock, even if you know you hold it.)